dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-This code is available to run at [Plunker: AngularJS two-way binding](http://plnkr.co/edit/guuX5XYIYwI7OcoflTur?p=preview).
+This code is available to run at [Plunker: AngularJS Two-Way Binding](http://plnkr.co/edit/guuX5XYIYwI7OcoflTur?p=preview).

 In our controller, we set up the `$scope.text` model.
 In our template, we associate this model with the `<input>` using `ng-model="text"`.
 When we change the input value in the UI, the model will also be updated in the controller.
 We can see this in the `$watch()`.